 The Board delegates certain functions to committees without abdicating any of its responsibilities.
 The committees are chaired by non-executive directors and operate under Board-approved terms of reference.

 Audit Committee: Only independent non-executive directors with other participants as invitees.
-Members are elected by shareholders at the Company's AGM;
+Members are elected by shareholders at the Company's AGM; (see further activities of the Audit committee in its report)

-Governance and Risk Committee: The majority of members are independent non-executive directors;
+Governance and Risk Committee: The majority of members are independent non-executive directors; (see further activities of the Governance and Risk committee in its report)

 The Group Company Secretary supports the directors and Chairman, and has direct access to and ongoing communication with the Chairman.
 All directors have access to the services of the Group Company Secretary and may obtain independent professional advice.
 The Board believes this provides the necessary access to corporate governance advice.
 The Group Company Secretary is not a director of the Company or its subsidiaries, and also acts as secretary of the Board committees.